 Haulage vehicle owners:

-The goods you are transporting is most likely not your own so the financial responsibility will be more severe than normal.
-Clients will expect you to have some sorts of insurance cover for their valuables, it is, therefore, important to invest in your reputation.
+The goods you are transporting are most likely not your own so the financial responsibility will be more severe than normal.
+Clients will expect you to have some sort of insurance coverage for their valuables, it is, therefore, important to invest in your reputation.

 Without goods-in-transit insurance, you may find it impossible to secure any work.
 Haulage vehicle owners who value their businesses must invest in this insurance policy.

 Marine cargo owners require some sort of goods-in-transit although in some insurance companies, it is not called goods-in-transit insurance but marine cargo insurance.
 Legal litigation settlements on marine cargo are usually in millions of pounds hence the need for a comprehensive goods-in-transit insurance policy.

 What type of goods in transit policy do I need?